randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Administrators

-The Administrator(s) of Rands Leadership as of May 2021:
+The Administrator(s) of Rands Leadership as of November 2021:

 * @mcole
 * @okterok
 * @erin.disselhorst
-* @cjhuitt
+* @alden
-* @supine
+* @Ian Fette
 * @rands (also the workspace owner)

 You can contact them directly or posting in the #rands-admins channel with your questions or concerns.

-The current term of the volunteer Administrators is November 2nd, 2020 until November 2nd, 2021.
+The current term of the volunteer Administrators is November 23rd, 2020 until November 30th, 2022.

 ## Administrator Information Access